 Be Open to Using All-Natural and Standard Approaches to Treatments

 If you’re like most irritable bowel syndrome sufferers, you probably see a doctor who specializes in your disorder a couple of times per year.
-This is not in some cases, sufficient, especially if your course of treatment isn’t really working.
-Keep in mind that this article is about taking control over your IBS symptoms, so you need to make sure you’re doing what you know in your heart you need to do in regard to your medical care.
+This might not be working well for you, especially if you believe the course of treatment you are getting right now isn’t exactly what you need.
+Bear in mind that this article is designed to teach you how to manage your IBS symptoms more effectively than you ever have before, so you must make a point of doing what you truly know you need to to take care of yourself medically.

-Many people in situations like yours have decided that turning to naturopathic physicians is the way to go.
-You can certainly continue taking popular IBS medications that work for you, however.
+A large number of people who are in situations akin to your own ultimately decide to seek help from naturopathic physicians.
+This is not to say that you can’t continue taking some conventional IBS medications.
 Simply keep both of your doctors apprised of the types of treatment you’re receiving from the other one.
 The naturopathic doctor you go to, for instance, will probably tell you to try using essential oils and undergoing acupuncture to control your irritable bowel syndrome.